 Diversity Engagement Survey

-There will be further analysis at the school and unit level, and the data will be utilized as a baseline and will inform the work of the new Presidential Diversity Council (PDC).
+There will be further analysis at the school and unit level, and the data will be utilized as a baseline and will inform the work of the Presidential Diversity Council (PDC).
 The PDC reviewed these findings in a meeting January 24, 2017, and found that they are consistent with recommendations of the Commission on Race and Diversity.
-The PDC will integrate the survey findings into their work as they move forward with implementing the recommendations from the Commission on Race & Diversity’s Final Report.
+The PDC will integrate the survey findings into their work as they move forward with implementing the recommendations from the Commission on Race and Diversity’s Final Report.

-The goal of the survey was to gather information from you, to help the University leadership know what is important to you and to ultimately improve the place that you work, learn, and care for people.
+The goal of the survey was to gather information to help University leadership know what is important to faculty, staff, trainees, and students and to ultimately improve the place where they work, learn, and care for people.
 The results will also be used to attract and retain talent.